-Up to \$25 Postcard of thanks \$26 to \$499 Letter signed by General Manager \$500 to \$1,999 Letter signed by President of the Board \$2,000 to \$4,999 Letter signed by President of the Board and District gift item (note cards, etc.) \$5,000 to \$9,999 Letter signed by President of the Board and framed photograph of favorite District preserve \$10,000 or more Letter signed by President of the Board and Resolution and framed photograph of District preserve and mention in a District publication These items will be provided only if desired by the donor.
+Up to \$1,999.99 Thank you by email or letter \$2,000 to \$4,999.99 Thank you by email or letter with offer of District gift item (note cards, etc.) \$5,000 to \$9,999.99 Thank you by email or letter with offer of framed photograph of favorite District preserve \$10,000 or more Thank you by email or letter with offer of Resolution and framed photograph of District preserve and mention in a District publication These items will be provided only if desired by the donor All gifts will be recognized annually on the District website.